johnston9/shot-caller/TESTING.md

   1. In the Scenes Workspace page click on the "Create Scene" tab to open the "Create Scene" form.<br>
   2. Input the new Scene Number, "11", and submit.<br>
-  3. Scene "11" is added to the Scenes Workspace.
+  3. Scene "11" is added to the Scenes Workspace.<br>
-  4. A Success message displays saying "Scene 11 Created".
+  4. A Success message displays saying "Scene 11 Created".<br>

 <p align="center"> <strong>Input "11" in the Create Scene form</strong></p>
 <h2 align="center">